-The company’s rolled out the first milestone upgrade for the operating system and iOS 14.1 brings new features and bug fixes for some of iOS 14’s initial issues.
+The company’s rolled out its fourth iOS 14 milestone upgrade and iOS 14.4 brings new features, security patches, and bug fixes for a variety of issues.

-Many iPhone 8 and iPhone 8 Plus users have already made the jump to the new software which means we’re getting a lot of feedback.
+Many iPhone 8 and iPhone 8 Plus users have already made the jump to the new software which means we’re getting a lot of feedback about its performance.

-If your phone is currently running iOS 14.0.1 and you decide to install iOS 14.1 on your iPhone, the download requires a fairly large chunk of space on your internal storage.
+If your phone is currently running iOS 14.3 and you decide to install iOS 14.4 on your device, the download requires a large chunk of space on your device’s internal storage.

 If you’re moving up from an older version of iOS, the upgrade will be far more substantial.
 That’s because the features and fixes from the updates you skipped are included.